gajis/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7 Function that prints the last digit of a number
 10 function that adds two integers and returns the result 8 function that prints every minute of the day
+9 function that prints the 9times table, starting 0